-Since 2014/15 many of the groups involved in these initiatives, representatives of local government and DoC, farmers and members of the public have been coming together regularly as the Biodiversity Cluster, to network and share ideas, skills and resources, and to provide joint feedback to local and regional councils.
+Since 2014/15 representatives of local government, Department of Conservation, farmers and members of the public have been coming together regularly as the Biodiversity Cluster, to network and share ideas, skills and resources, and to provide joint feedback to local and regional councils.

-From these meetings a new and exciting community-led and catchment-wide initiative known as “Manawatū River Source to Sea” is developing.
+From these meetings, a new and exciting community-led and catchment-wide initiative known as “Manawatū River Source to Sea” has developed.

 “Manawatū River Source to Sea” is an integrated network of biodiversity-focused initiatives, including sustainable business activities and other nature-related activities that collectively contribute to the enhancement of biodiversity and provide benefits to the Manawatū River Catchment community.